VirtusLab/scala-cli/website/docs/guides/offline.md

 on [GitHub](https://github.com/VirtusLab/scala-cli).
 :::

-The offline mode for Scala CLI has been introduced to be used in two situations:
+The offline mode for Scala CLI was introduced to be used in two situations:
 - you want to have more control over the artifacts being downloaded
 - your development environment has restricted access to the Internet or certain web domains